prudviraj007/flaskappdemo/README.md

  ```
  <host>:5000/userid/wagercount
  ```

+# Passing Optional Parameters

 To calculate the above totals for a specific userid by a specific month, the following endpoint should be used :

  ```
  <host>:5000/userid/<total_param>/<year_month>